 Who We Are

 Our purpose is to focus attention on current issues of social justice and to suggest ways that we as a spiritual community may address these issues.
-We meet once a month on Zoom.
-Please email email@example.com for more information on our Social Justice Team.
+Please email email@example.com to subscribe to our newsletter and for more information on our Social Justice Team.
 We enthusiastically welcome all who have an interest in social justice to join us.

 The Unity of Gaithersburg Social Justice Team is dedicated to expressing our divinity and honoring others through education and service.
 We act to support equal access to health, wellbeing, and justice for all people.